Gone are the times where AI was considered to be fictional.

 - It is initially based on a programming language called Lua, and not many are aware of it.

-Accord.net is a C# based framework which assists in the development of neural networks used for audio and image processing.
+Accord.net is a C# based framework that assists in the development of neural networks used for audio and image processing.

 - Mature, well-tested codebase, as it was started in 2012